krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 In modern hardware systems (and actually in the old compute hardware as well), it's often the case that if you want to interact with a device, the interface you use look like memory access.
-For example, if you take a look at [PL011] to configure the serial interface you need to write a certain magice numbers to certain magic memory addresses.
+For example, if you take a look at [PL011] to configure the serial interface you need to write a certain magic numbers to certain magic memory addresses.
 That's because the registers of the device are mapped to memory, meaning that they have actually memory addresses and attempts to read and write at those addresses result in reading and writing from the